Block-Hive/hyperledger_fabric_7009/3food-token-system/README.md

 ## 📂 Download Project Folder

-The project is too large for GitHub, so you can download it by clicking on the folder name.
+The project is too large for GitHub, so you can download it by clicking on the link.

 🔗 **[3food-token-system](https://drive.google.com/drive/folders/1_09C-lM3jiwEFRkk_L-TlAiyTfEuDQWI?usp=sharing)**